 |Single Tank Dive||$ 40.0||$ 70.0|

-A few key facts regarding some of the area's dive sites are shown in the table below.
+A few details concerning some of the area's better-known dive sites are provided in the table below.

 |Very Good||All Divers||110.0||--||18.4078287873||-76.97947|